Vioancer/Scrapping-ChatBot-HF/README.md

 ### Overview

-This project involves creating a chatbot that interacts with a given website URL using the ChatGPT API.
+This project involves creating a chatbot that interacts with a given website URL using the deepset/roberta-base-squad2 API.
 The chatbot is designed to be demonstrable via the console.

 ### Project Structure